 Modern Shopping Centers

-If you’re looking for modern shopping options in addition to the traditional bazaar experience, Isfahan will not disappoint.
-City Center Isfahan is the city’s best-known and largest shopping center, bringing together international brands, local retailers, restaurants, and entertainment options across multiple floors under one roof.
+If you're looking for modern shopping options in addition to the traditional bazaar experience, Isfahan will not disappoint.
+City Center Isfahan is the city's best-known and largest shopping center, bringing together international brands, local retailers, restaurants, and entertainment options under one roof across multiple floors.

-These modern shopping centers reflect Isfahan’s transformation: the city skillfully blends its deep roots in tradition and craftsmanship with the demands of a modern metropolis.
-Families, young people, and international visitors appreciate the air-conditioned atmosphere and wide range of offerings—from fashion and electronics to cinemas and play areas.
+These modern shopping centers reflect Isfahan's transformation: the city skillfully blends its deep roots in tradition and craftsmanship with the demands of a modern metropolis.
+Families, young people, and international visitors appreciate the air-conditioned atmosphere and wide range of offerings—from fashion and electronics to movie theaters and play areas.

 www.isfahancitycenter.com